kba/hocr-spec/1.2/spec.md

   :: If property A is present, property B must also be present : <dfn>Conflicting Property</dfn>
-  :: If property A is present, property B must not be present
+  :: If property A is present, property B must not be present : <dfn>Related Property</dfn>
+  :: Property B is related to property A

 Properties Grammar {#grammar}
 ------------------